-The next question; if your boiler replacement is an emergency, how much is it likely to cost?
+The next question: if your boiler replacement is an emergency, how much is it likely to cost?

 No replacement is the same, as there are variables including:

-So, even from a “typical” perspective, an installation could be anywhere from £2,000-8,000.
+So, even from a “typical” perspective, an installation could be anywhere from £2,100 to £8,000.

-A standard installation might consist of a 30kw Ideal boiler.
-This is powerful enough to a supply a 3-bed semi that has reasonable hot water demand, and just one shower.
+A standard installation might consist of a 30kW Ideal boiler — powerful enough to a supply a 3-bed semi that has reasonable hot water demand and just one shower.
 And for a boiler like this, you should expect quotes in the £1,900 – £2,500 range.
 Again, this depends on many of the variables mentioned above.

 Alongside this, remember that labour rates will vary throughout the country.